-I am a program specialist with experience in grade levels 3, and 6-12.
+I am the Director of California’s Open Educational Resources at the Kern County Superintendent of Schools.
+I was previously a district program specialist with experience in grade levels 3, and 6-12.
 Over the past few years, I have begun to specialize in child-instructional leadership.
 Almost serendipitously, the different spheres of my life began to coalesce around this niche in a way that has been both fruitful to me as a creative and an educator.
-In 2017 I began to bring my middle school students to actually lead full-on sessions within my courses at CSU Bakersfield.
+In 2017 I began to bring my middle school students to lead full-on sessions within my courses at CSU Bakersfield.
 I designed these sessions around essential standards the children were required to learn, but I also aligned the experiences to the essential learning expectations of the university department.
-As a researcher, I dived deep into the learning environment to really understand how the children and the adults benefited from these experiences.
+As a researcher, I dived deep into the learning environment to understand how the children and the adults benefited from these experiences.
 Today, I am fortunate to share the research, pedagogy, and practical application of child-instructional leadership at local and major conferences such as the National CUE Conferences and ISTE.

 I consider child-instructional leadership as a topic that intersects within the spheres of 21st Century learning and equity issues.
-As a K-12 educator, I have always intentionally worked at Title I schools, and within those schools, I intentionally work with students that are academically or socially struggling.
-Teaching is first and foremost a form of activism for me and I consider my work and lifestyle to be part of a larger social struggle that seeks to oppose the status quo for marginalized populations in education.
+As a K-12 educator, I have always worked at Title I schools, and within those schools, I intentionally work with academically or socially struggling students.
+Teaching is first and foremost a form of activism for me.
+I consider my work and lifestyle to be part of a larger social struggle that seeks to oppose the status quo for marginalized populations in education.

 - 2020 Most Outstanding Graduate Student IRB Protocol

 - 2019 Leroy Finkle Fellow for Computer Using Educators

 - 2019 Bakersfield City School District Teacher of the Year

 - 2016 CSU Fullerton College of Education Edwin Carr Fellow